 The Barbados Labour Party (BLP), led by Sir Grantley Adams, won the election the following year in December 1948.
 Mr Adams knew about these events and offered Mr. Hutchinson a job as liaison officer for the workers who went to Florida to cut canes and pick fruit.

 David Marshall, who grew up at East Point, told me this story about Mr Hutchinson.

 “Mr Hutchinson lived in Marley Vale in 1946.
 It was the first year after the war that the blackout was lifted and you could have outdoor lights.
-The old lady was showing baby John (better known as Chimp) the pretty lights at Three Houses when this shot rang out and landed between my sister, Betty, and Chimp.
+The old lady was showing baby John (better known as Chimp) the pretty lights at Three Houses when this shot rang out and landed between my sister, Dorothy, and Chimp.
 Well we had no phone and the old man (aka The Okra King) could not drive at night.
 We battened down the house, inside shutters and all, until morning.
 At daybreak we found the 303 bullet in the verandah.
 The old man then went to District C Police Station.
 When the police came they said the only person that had a 303 was Hutchinson and they went to his house in Marley Vale.
 The police soon came back with him and he admitted that his dogs had a fight in the back yard and he discharged his rifle in the air to scare them and the shot must have come down in the verandah.
 He and the old man then shook hands and that was the end of that.

 Mr. Hutchinson liked guns and from the many stories I have heard he was not afraid to fire off a few shots.

 Arthur Hutchinson was not the only white Barbadian to run afoul of the elite of the island.